georgemitenkov/GSoC-2020/README.md

 The work on the SPIR-V to LLVM dialect conversion my be continued in the following ways:

-1. Land the `mlir-spirv-cpu-runner`
+1. **Land the `mlir-spirv-cpu-runner`**

-   The current version of `mlir-spirv-cpu-runner` uses a custom function callback to propagate information about hoe to construct an LLVM IR module.
+   The current version of `mlir-spirv-cpu-runner` uses a custom function callback to propagate information about how to construct an LLVM IR module.
-   This is a not a nice way and needs a better solution.
+   This is not a nice way and needs a better solution.
 A possible approach would be to improve `mlir::ExecutionEngine`.
 More can be found in related [revision](https://reviews.llvm.org/D86108) and [discussion](https://llvm.discourse.group/t/rfc-executing-multiple-mlir-modules/1616/3).

-2. Add more type/op conversions or scale existing conversion patterns
+2. **Add more type/op conversions or scale existing conversion patterns**

    A great way to continue the current work would be adding new conversion patters, *e.g.* for atomic ops.
 Also, more types like `spv.matrix` can be supported.

-   Another possible contribution is to scale some of the exisyting patterns, including but not limited to having a `spv.constant` to support arrays and structs or map `spv.loop`'s control to LLVM IR metadata.
+   Another possible contribution is to scale some of the existing patterns, including but not limited to having a `spv.constant` to support arrays and structs or map `spv.loop`'s control to LLVM IR metadata.

    Not that what has not been done can be easily deduced from the conversion manual described above.

-3. Model SPIR-V decorations in LLVM dialect
+3. **Model SPIR-V decorations in LLVM dialect**

    This project did not intend to add support for SPIR-V decoration attributes.
    However, they can be mapped to LLVM IR metadata/flags/etc. A good starting point would be a [post](https://llvm.discourse.group/t/spir-v-to-llvm-dialect-conversion-decorations-and-other-attributes-semantics/1179) on modelling some of these decorations.

-4. Map GPU-level multi-threading/parallelism to LLVM.
+4. **Map GPU-level multi-threading/parallelism to LLVM**

    A very interesing next step is to find a way how to represent GPU's workgroups, blocks and threads on the CPU level.
 This requires a major